andrewchaa/PhoenixTools/ReadMe.txt

 The update is that it now follows OS X terminal syntax.
-You can use the same “Open” command to open windows explorer from command prompt.
-(I discovered “Open .” in OS X terminal pops up Finder)
+You can use the same ï¿½Openï¿½ command to open windows explorer from command prompt.
+(I discovered ï¿½Open .ï¿½ in OS X terminal pops up Finder)
 If you want to open a specific folder, you can put the path.
-You don’t need to enclose them with quotes(“”).
+You donï¿½t need to enclose them with quotes(ï¿½ï¿½).

 Hope it helps.